davcri/Unibox-Ajax/README.md

 # Installation
 **Requirements**

-Unibox runs on server with :
+Unibox runs on server that supports :
 * Apache
 * mysql
 * php

+It hasn't been tested on others HTTP server.

 **Installation steps**